 This is critical because payment gateway test environments are not always a 100% accurate reproduction of the live environment.
 If you have a new payment gateway account, this will also allow you to verify that it is set up correctly and all features (such as accepting American Express, tokenization, ACH and Address Verification Services) have been properly activated by the payments provider.

 Live gateways will require real credit card / bank accounts for testing, they will not work with test credit card numbers.
 Simply charge small amounts, such as $1.
 Don’t worry, you can void the transactions afterwards and never see it on your credit card statement.

 If you have set up test gateways in your Salesforce production org, we recommend setting them to inactive before going live, to make sure that they cannot accidentally be selected.

 And that’s all you need to know for how to test payments in Salesforce!

-If you missed part 1 of this video, “How to Test in a Salesforce Sandbox”, check it out.
+If you missed part 1 of this series, “How to Test in a Salesforce Sandbox”, check it out.
 It goes pretty deep on how to use Salesforce Sandboxes, and some things to watch out for.